 And in Skyfall; the opening sequence features Bond being shot twice and knocked off a speeding train as it crosses a bridge, falling at least 100ft into water.
 They don't even bother to handwave how he survives.

-Done by Riggs in the second Lethal Weapon movie when he falls out of a window and lands in a pool.
+Done by Riggs in Lethal Weapon 2 when he falls out of a window and lands in a pool.
 To make matters worse, he gets mad at his partner for not following him out the window.
 Again, distance is important.
 10 stories is plausible: 20 isn't.

 Gandalf and the Balrog fall for a particularly long time, but are saved simply by landing in an underground lake.
 But then again, one is an angel and the other is a semi-legendary monster from the First Age.
 In both the book and the movie, when Gandalf had been trapped on top of Orthanc, he did not escape by falling 500 feet onto land.
 In The Silmarillion, another Balrog "fell to ruin in the abyss".
 In this movie, Gandalf and Balrog fell miles to the water, but still were none the worse for wear when they hit bottom.

 Aragorn also survived a fall off a cliff with a Warg into the river.
 Aragorn fell only a relatively short distance — but was still knocked unconscious, and was severely weakened afterward; he was only rescued by a super-intelligent horse of Rohan.
 A bit of Reality Ensues: Viggo Mortensen actually nearly drowned during the filming of one of those sequences and had to be resuscitated.